 Answer From Elizabeth LaFleur, R.N.

-Yes — but the simplest and safest way to suppress lactation is to let milk production stop on its own.
+The simplest and safest way to suppress lactation is to let milk production stop on its own.

 To let milk production diminish naturally, don't breast-feed, stimulate your breasts or express milk.
 To relieve breast engorgement and pain, you might: